rhoot/Gw2Browser/README.md

 disabled until the reason has been determined.

-* **Garbage code architecture!** todo : reducing the god objects and moving privates out of the header files.
+* **Garbage code architecture!** todo : reducing the god objects and moving privates out of the header files, etc.

 Libraries and restrictions
 --------------------------